DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "For it we have elf bullet" _TL Note:_ I omit `simplified` because it is just weird.

 Fired transparent crystals hit gargoyle's wings and erased magi circles.
-While stone demon has been thinking "Just what this human did", Kay attacked with his Drake Nail.
+While stone demon has been thinking "Just what this human did", Kai attacked with his Drake Nail.
 Drake bullet exploded.
 Gargoyle fell down with its petrified <span title="jp. 鱗">scales</span> being blown away.
 But...